Making worm tea at home is a simple process that requires some very basic equipment.+

 It does require some time and a little patience to do it correctly.

-We are going to show you step by step instructions on how-to make worm tea at home.
+We are going to show you step by step instructions on how to make worm tea at home.

-We will show you the equipment needed, a basic recipe, and explain the brewing process.
+Then will show you the equipment needed, a basic recipe, and explain the brewing process.

 We will also give you some tips on ingredients that can improve your basic worm tea recipe.